Peruvian High-Altitude Winery

 Starting the Vineyard

-We planted our first vines, in black plastic bags, in September of 2024.
-These first vines were created from Syrah cuttings purchased at the Apu winery, also found high in the Andes.
-We added bags of Muscat cuttings a month or so later, sourced at a friend’s farm in the Sacred Valley.
+We planted our first vines, in black plastic bags, in August of 2024.
+These first vines were created from Syrah cuttings purchased at the Apu winery (shown above), also high in the Andes.
+We added some Muscat cuttings a month or so later, sourced at a friend’s farm in the Sacred Valley.
 As of March 2026, the vines have grown for approximately 18 months and have been replanted into our vineyard soil.

 Read More →